 Perhaps you’ve heard about God performing a miracle in the Muslim world, or bringing dreams to an entire community.
 Today’s story is just such an example–from a Muslim community right in the United States.

 This month, we’re giving you snapshots of Studio.
-It’s a dynamic internship program designed to equip long-term workers for the Muslim world. read more
+It’s dynamic internship program designed to equip long-term workers for the Muslim world. read more

 This month, we’re geared up to share stories from Avant Ministries, which since 1892 has focused on planting and developing the church in unreached areas of the world.

-Through church planting, church support ministries, media, education, camp and business, Avant hopes to establish churches among the unreached: mature, nationally-led churches that desire to plant more churches, first in their own city, and then all over the world.read more
+Through church planting, church support ministries, media, education, camp and business, Avant hopes to establish churches among the unreached: mature, nationally-led churches that desire to plant more churches, first in their own city, and then all over the world. read more

 A friend who served overseas once told me a story from her recent home assignment.
 She’d said hello to two Muslims she’d seen walking together on her jog; she saw them in the carpool line where her girls were putting in a semester during their time in the States.
 She said hello to them, and welcomed them to the U.S.

 One of them began crying.
 We only walk together, she explained.
-We’re too afraid to walk alone here.read more
+We’re too afraid to walk alone here. read more

 Go.
 Serve.
 Love is geared up to be hosting John Needham of Sweaty Pilgrims today.
 John is originally from the UK but lives in Islamabad, Pakistan, with his wife and children.
 He’s passionate about Jesus, writing, and peacemaking between people of different faiths.